javiereguiluz/easybook/doc/03-editions.md

 ### Common configuration options ### {#common-edition-options}

-  * `include_styles`, if `true` **easybook** default CSS styles are applied to the published book.
-If you want to fully customize the design of your book, don't apply these styles.
   * `labels`, sets the content types for which **easybook** will add labels to their section headings.
 By default labels are only added to headings of chapters and appendices.
 In addition to the regular content types, you can